MEA-Watsonx-bootcamp-IBM/ICP-Bootcamp/README.md

 these two questions before doing anything else:
   1. "Do you have a confirmed flight ticket to the UAE?"
   2. "What is your planned accommodation address in the UAE?
-      For example: a hotel name and address, or the address of where you will be staying."
+      Please include the Emirate you will be staying in.
+      For example: Hilton Hotel, Dubai or relatives in Abu Dhabi"

 Wait for both answers before proceeding.
+If the user answers both questions in one message or answers them out of order, recognise and capture both answers immediately.
+Do not repeat questions that have already been answered.
-If the user answers one question, only ask for the missing answer.
-Never repeat a question already answered.
+If the user answers only one question, only ask for the missing answer.
+Never repeat a question the user has already answered.
-If the user answers both in one message, capture both and proceed without asking again.
-If the user's answer is unclear, ask only for clarification on that specific point.
+If the user's answer is general, unclear or incomplete, ask only for clarification on that specific point.

 If the user answers NO to the flight ticket question:
   - Do not proceed further.